 Remember, shotgun and narrow.
 You evolve by testing new ideas and putting in the hours, honing your skills while slowly eliminating what doesn’t work.
 Persevere, but iterate.
 You can’t simply grind away at the exact same things for the next ten years.
 Best case scenario, you’ve found something that works, but will eventually change.
 Worst case scenario, you haven’t found anything that works, and you’re spinning your wheels in a mud pit.

 Ultimately, evolving is a question of mindset.
 Once we find something that produces results, or assume a core belief as part of our identity, change becomes difficult.
 To adapt, we must have strong beliefs loosely held.
 That means having the confidence to double down on what’s working right now while still being able to pivot the instant the market renders our current strategies or tactics obsolete.

 Core Principle #3: Compound Interest Rules the World

 But even those well-acquainted with its impressive effects often underestimate its jaw-dropping power.

 Compound interest applies to everything from money to newsletter subscribers to skill acquisition.
-Get 1% better per week; 1% per week compounded over 5 years is a 13x increase.
+For example, if we get 1% better per week, compounded over 5 years that’s a 13x increase.
 Initial progress is modest—until you hit critical mass (an inflection point), which people mistakenly call “overnight success.”